lawmurray/NPZD/README.txt

 The following macros may be defined during compilation to adjust behaviour, set these with, e.g. 'make USE_DOUBLE=1'

-* NDEBUG will disable assertion checking.
+* NDEBUG=1 will disable assertion checking.
-* USE_DOUBLE will use double precision arithmetic on the GPU, otherwise single precision is used.
+* USE_DOUBLE=1 will use double precision arithmetic on the GPU, otherwise single precision is used.
-* USE_FAST_MATH will use intrinsic CUDA functions throughout, as long as USE_DOUBLE is not defined (intrinsics are available only for single precision).
+* USE_FAST_MATH=1 will use intrinsic CUDA functions throughout, as long as USE_DOUBLE=1 is not defined (intrinsics are available only for single precision).
 No intrinsics are used by default.
-* USE_DOPRI5 will use the DOPRI5 integrator for ordinary differential equations, otherwise RK4(3)5[2R+]C is used.
+* USE_DOPRI5=1 will use the DOPRI5 integrator for ordinary differential equations, otherwise RK4(3)5[2R+]C is used.
+* DEBUG=1 builds in debug mode.
+* RELEASE=1 builds in release mode.
+* PROFILE=1 builds in profile mode.